 4. Use tech to your advantage

-You might work, exercise and party online these days, but it’s still important to switch off.
+You might work mostly online these days, but it’s still important to switch off.
 The blue light emitted by phones, tablets and tellies all restrain the production of the melatonin hormone, meaning you’ll find it harder to fall and stay asleep.

 However, it might be useful to bust out the phone if you’re struggling to snooze.
 ‘If you’re in bed for 30 minutes and not asleep, either when you go to bed or if you wake up in the middle of the night, then you need to reset your mind,’ recommends Wilson.
 ‘I find listening to something – a spoken-word book, podcast or meditation app – allows the mind to wander and your heart rate to drop.’